alejandroliu/0ink.net/_posts/2017-01-10-side-load-apps-on-android-tv.md

 1. Go to settings to enable **Install from Unknown sources**, which should be under `Security &amp; Restrictions`.
 2. Download [ES File Explorer](https://play.google.com/store/apps/details?id=com.estrongs.android.pop)
    from the Play Store.
-A bit of a warning: on phones and tablets, ES File Explorer isn’t something that is generally recommended as it used to be a reliable file manager that was one of the most valuable Android apps, but recently it became riddled with ads—many of which are highly intrusive—leading many users to uninstall it and websites to remove it from their “must have” lists.
+A bit of a warning: on phones and tablets, ES File Explorer isn't something that is generally recommended as it used to be a reliable file manager that was one of the most valuable Android apps, but recently it became riddled with ads *many of which are highly intrusive) leading many users to uninstall it and websites to remove it from their *must have* lists.
    Fortunately, the Android TV app seems to have gone largely untouched by this, so it still is recommended it for the purpose of this tutorial.
 3. Use ES File Explorer to download the APK you want to side load.
 There is a number of ways to do